gallien-lbr/cheatsheets/notes/memo_git.md

 `init`

 This command initialises the directory where it is executed as a Git project.
-Concretely, this will create a hidden ".git" directory containing all the necessary files for Git to function and to follow the modifications made inside root directory.
+Concretely, this will create a hidden ".git" directory containing all the necessary files for Git to function and to follow the modifications made inside root directory

 `add`